Share Post:

 Return to Blog

-17 Types of Sales Enablement Assets and Materials that Close Deals
+17 Types of Sales Enablement Assets and Content That Closes Deals

 Great sales content drives conversations—and results.
-To keep sellers ahead of the competition and hitting their targets in 2024, they need access to the most timely, relevant, and impactful sales enablement materials.
+To keep sellers ahead of the competition and hitting their targets in 2024, they need access to the most timely, relevant, and impactful sales enablement resources.

 In many organizations, a sales enablement team drives the creation, distribution, and management of sales content.
 This content falls into two types: 1) customer-facing collateral that sellers will share with buyers and 2) training assets, best practices, research, and tools that are for internal use.